elfen/3030/README.md

 %%30%30: A Game
 ===============

-Mouse your way through the map without touching the deadly trees!
+Mouse your way through the map without touching the deadly penis!
 (Chrome, Opera, [etc.](#whats-this-about) only)

 **WARNING:** Do you have important, unsaved work open in other tabs?